daronphang/programming-resources/networking/protocols/BGP.md

 - Impersonation attacks to eavesdrop on communications

 Incidents like these can happen because the **route-sharing function of BGP relies on trust**, and autonomous systems **implicitly trust** the routes that are shared with them.
 When peers announce incorrect route information (intentionally or not), traffic goes where it is not supposed to, potentially with malicious results.

+## FlowSpec

+FlowSpec is a specialized BGP rule that overrides standard BGP routing, supporting configuration of Destination Classification Token (DCT) and source prefix.
+It is used to flexibly control traffic routing when BGP's default path selection (which prioritizes shorter paths rather than capacity) is not suitable for actual network needs.

+For example, we have ARELION and COGENT that are connected to ORANGE.
+BGP prefers ARELION as it provides a shorter path, but capacity is small (and BGP does not route traffic by capacity).
+Hence, we need to force traffic through COGENT using flowspec.